soanvig/mm-jsr/CONTRIBUTING.md

 ## Babel & browser support

 MM JSR relies heavily on ECMAScript 2015.
-If You want to support older browser, which don't support ES6, go to `Gruntfile.js`, and uncomment three babel's lines under `rollup.dist.plugins` key, then build again.
+If You want to support older browser, which don't support ES6, go to `grunt/plugins/rollup.js`, and uncomment three babel's lines under `dist.plugins` key, then build again.